 - 2 tablespoons butter cold

 - 1 lb. sausage uncooked

 - Preheat oven to 400º.
 Line a rimmed baking sheet with parchment paper.

-- Add flour, baking powder, salt and butter to a food processor and process until butter is incorporated.
-Add grated cheese and pulse 1-2 times.
-Add sausage and pulse until it comes together.
+- Add flour, baking powder, salt and butter to a stand mixer or food processor and mix until butter is incorporated or pinch the butter together with your fingers until it is incorporated into the flour.
+Add grated cheese and mix.
+Add sausage a little at a time and mix until it comes together

 - Using a 1 tablespoon ice cream scoop, form into balls and place on prepared rack.